 7. Stroller

-I love this Maclaren Volo stroller.
-It’s only 9lbs, it folds and unfolds with one hand and it can hold up to a 55lb kiddo.
-I also love that it’s mesh which means easy clean up and breathable for hot weather.
-Strollers can be gate checked for free.
+I love this Yoyo stroller, It’s lightweight, it folds and unfolds with one hand and it can hold up to a 48lb kiddo.
+I also love that this strolelr can fold up and fit in the overhead seat compartments on airplanes.
 The stroller also proves to be a fun toy for Max if we have a lay over.
 I usually end up letting him push it around in the airport.
 This stroller lives in my car when we are not traveling.

 8. ID for a child